QQuick/zzz_Numscrypt/Numscrypt-0.0.22/README.rst

 What's new
 ==========

+N.B.
+Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

+- Start made with module linalg, matrix inversion added + testcase
+- Overloaded LHS and RHS slicing added to ndarray
 - Readme adapted
 - Hsplit, vsplit, hstack, vstack added
 - Transpose can now deal with non-default strides